Request a private ruling

 Next Steps

-A private ruling applies only to the taxpayer to whom it is issued and to the factual situation presented.
-Other taxpayers cannot rely on private rulings as a precedent.
-Likewise, a tax practitioner cannot rely on a private ruling for one taxpayer as a precedent for another client.
+A private ruling only applies to the customer it is given to and to the facts presented.
+Other customers cannot rely on private rulings as a precedent.
+Likewise, a tax practitioner cannot rely on a private ruling for one customer as a precedent for another client.

-If the facts or circumstances, as presented by you, change after the private ruling has been issued, you or your representative must contact us to clarify whether the private ruling still applies.
+If the facts or circumstances you provided change after we issue the private ruling, please contact us.
+You or your representative must check if the private ruling still applies.

-A qualified private ruling applies as long as the conditions stated in the ruling continue to apply.
-The onus rests with the taxpayer to monitor the continuing validity of the ruling.
+A qualified private ruling applies as long as the conditions stated in the ruling remain valid.
+The onus rests with the customer to monitor the continuing validity of the ruling.

 News and updates